bucketco/bucket-javascript-sdk/packages/vue-sdk/README.md

-# Bucket Vue SDK (beta)
+# Reflag Vue SDK (beta)

 Vue client side library for [Reflag.com](https://reflag.com)

-Bucket supports feature toggling, tracking feature usage, requesting feedback on features and remotely configuring features.
+Reflag supports feature toggling, tracking feature usage, requesting feedback on features and remotely configuring features.

-The Bucket Vue SDK comes with the same built-in toolbar as the browser SDK which appears on `localhost` by default.
+The Reflag Vue SDK comes with the same built-in toolbar as the browser SDK which appears on `localhost` by default.

 ## Install